mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

 4. In the popup enter your values in the **New Value** field and click **Save**.
 5. When all constants have been set, restart the environment in order to make the new constant values effective.

-##### 4.1.1.3 Using the Credentials_GenerateFromConstants Microflow in Studio Pro
+##### 4.1.1.3 Using the GetTemporaryCredentials Microflow in Studio Pro

 After enabling the certificate, you can now configure the microflow that authenticates your session in AWS.
-You can do this by adding the **Credentials_GenerateFromConstants** microflow to a microflow.
+You can do this by adding the **GetTemporaryCredentials** microflow to a microflow.

 1. Open your app in Studio Pro.
 2. Create or edit the microflow that requires AWS authentication.
 3. Drag a **Microflow call** activity from the **Toolbox** into the work area of the microflow.
-4. Double-click the new activity and select the **Credentials_GenerateFromConstants** microflow from the **Operations** folder.
+4. Double-click the new activity and select the **GetTemporary** microflow from the **Operations** folder.
 5. Select the **AWSRegion** parameter and click **Edit parameter value**.
 6. Select **Expression** and enter the corresponding AWS region from the enumeration **ENUM_Region**.
 Then click **OK**.
 7. Close the popup with another click on **OK**.

-The activity returns a **Credentials** object that provides the required AWS authentication credentials for your microflow.
+The activity returns a **TemporaryCredentials** object that provides the required AWS authentication credentials for your microflow.
 8. Continue the configuration by adding more activities to your microflow, as required by your specific use case.

 ##### 4.1.1.4 Configuring the Local Setup